 So with Cedar locked as our lead and our resident company filling out much of the rest of the cast, we went to auditions.
 Leon Russom, of “Prison Break” and “The Big Lebowski” fame (among so many others) walked in.
 We had a very nice chat, he wanted to play Gloucester, and asked if we needed to see him perform anything.
 We laughed and said no. The part was his if he wanted it.
 We had our Gloucester.

 So in early 2013, King Lear opened the Porters seventh season.
 The production was directed by Thomas Bigley, and starred Larry Cedar in the title role and Leon Russom as Gloucester.
 The run sold out, and along with Hamlet and Troilus, was our biggest Shakespearean financial success to date.

-Come the summer of 2013, the Porters continued our season of daring: we decided to mount two one-man shows for the Hollywood Fringe Festival.
+Come the summer of 2013, the Porters decided to mount two one-man shows for the Hollywood Fringe Festival:

 Orwellian: Rants, Recollections, and Cautionary Tales from the Mind of Eric Arthur Blair starred Larry Cedar.
 It was adapted by Cedar from the works of George Orwell, with the approval of the Orwell estate (a rare thing indeed).
 Thomas Bigley directed.